vaginessa/blog/articles/2017/02-blueprint-for-deploying-web-aps.md

 WantedBy=multi-user.target
 ```

-I also automate putting those files on the server and configuring `systemd`
+I have `initial-server-setup.sh` script to automate putting those files on the
-to notice them with a `initial-server-setup.sh` script.
+server and configure `systemd` to notice it.

 ```bash
 #!/bin/bash